nuhaminae/End-to-End-Insurance-Risk-Analytics-and-Predictive-Modeling/README.md

 ## Results & Visualisations

 All major findings, performance metrics, and plots are presented within the relevant notebooks.
 These include:
-- Summary statistics and data visualisation charts
+- Some summary statistics and data visualisation charts are saved in `plot imgaes/` folder

 ---